chenyuanqi/elasticsearch/README.md

 Search::where('id', '=', 100)->orWhere('age', '>=', 18)->search();
 // Also, we can use like query
 Search::where('name', 'like', '%天天%')->search();
+// any more where function like whereBetween, whereNotBetween Search::whereBetween('id', [1, 2]);
 ```

 Here are two ways When we need paging.